Lingz-ui/Girls-Frontline-Discord-Search/README.md

 To extract files: https://github.com/36base/girlsfrontline-resources-extract

 ## Setup
-**This bot was written for a very old version of Discord.py, if you have a newer version it will need to be replaced or you need multiple python environments.**
 1. `git clone https://github.com/RhythmLunatic/Girls-Frontline-Discord-Search.git`
 2. Set the GFBOT_TOKEN environment variable in your terminal with the token for the bot
 3. Open main.py, change COMMAND_PREFIX to whatever you want, the default is $gf